alonjacovi/alonjacovi.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D student under the supervision of Prof. Yoav Goldberg at the Natural Language Processing lab of Bar Ilan University.
+I received my PhD under the supervision Prof. Yoav Goldberg at the Natural Language Processing lab of Bar Ilan University.

-My research interests are mainly in *explainable artificial intelligence* and *neural network interpretability*, with focus on natural language processing.
-I am also working on *imperfect information learning*, such as positive-unlabeled learning, in the context of NLP.
+My research interests are in *explainable artificial intelligence/neural network interpretability* and *language model evaluation* in natural language processing.